Learn What Activities May Qualify for Significant Tax Savings.

 Calculating the Research and Experimentation Tax Credit (RTC) under IRC §41 allows taxpayers engaged in qualified Research and Development (R&D) activities to claim a credit against their income taxes.
 Eligible costs include employee wages, costs of supplies that are used and consumed or destroyed in R&D efforts as well as contract research expenses.

 Although these incentives can result in significant tax savings and free up capital for growth, many contract manufacturers remain unaware that they qualify, as this was not always the case.
 Currently, there are federal and multi-state R&D Tax credits for manufacturing – including contract manufacturing.

-On December 18, 2015 President Obama signed The Protecting Americans from Tax Hikes Act of 2015 (the PATH act) which made the R&D tax credit permanent as well as allowed the credit to be used to offset Alternative Minimum Tax (AMT) for qualified small businesses and to offset payroll taxes for qualified startups.
+On December 18, 2015, President Obama signed The Protecting Americans from Tax Hikes Act of 2015 (the PATH act) which made the R&D tax credit permanent and allowed the credit to be used to offset Alternative Minimum Tax (AMT) for qualified small businesses and to offset payroll taxes for qualified startups.
 A qualified small business is a corporation (including an S corporation) or partnership with gross receipts of less than $5 million for the tax year, and no gross receipts for any tax year before the 5-tax-year period ending with the tax year.

 R&D Tax Credits and Manufacturing – What Qualifies?